When was V1 speed first introduced? Was it the result of a particular accident or series of accidents?

 -

 $\begingroup$ @Ralph J, I've added a link pointing at 2 related occurrences.
 Would appreciate if you did the same in case you follow up and find a more direct link between actual accidents and the intro of V1.
-An accident report or 'terms' of a committee given such task. $\endgroup$ Nov 15, 2020 at 11:26
+An accident report or 'terms' of a committee given such task. $\endgroup$ Commented Nov 15, 2020 at 11:26